peteroupc/peteroupc.github.io/colorgen.md

 > **Notes:**
 >
 > 1. Although `lightFunc`, `reflFunc`, and `cmfFunc` are actually continuous functions, in practice tristimulus values are calculated based on measurements at discrete wavelengths.
 For example, CIE Publication 15 recommends a 5-nm wavelength interval.
 For spectral data at 10-nm and 20-nm intervals, the practice described in ISO 13655 or in ASTM International E308 and E2022 can be used to compute tristimulus values (in particular, E308 includes tables of weighting factors for common combinations of `cmfFunc` and `lightFunc`).
 For purposes of color reproduction, only wavelengths within the range 360-780 nm (0.36-0.78 &mu;m) are relevant in practice.
-> 2. **Metamerism** occurs when two materials match the same color under one viewing situation (such as light source, `lightFunc`, and/or viewer, `cmfFunc`), but not under another.
+> 2. **Metamerism** occurs when two materials match the same color under one viewing situation (such as light source, `lightFunc`, or viewer, `cmfFunc`, or both), but not under another.
 If this happens, the two materials' reflectance or transmittance curves (`reflFunc`) are called _metamers_.
 For applications involving real-world color matching, metamerism is why reflectance and transmittance curves (`reflFunc`) can be less ambiguous than colors in the form of three tristimulus values (such as XYZ or RGB colors).
 (See also [**B. MacEvoy's principle 38**](http://www.handprint.com/HP/WCL/color18a.html#ctprin38).)
 >
 > **Examples:**  In these examples, `D65` is the D65 illuminant, `D50` is the D50 illuminant, `CIE1931` is the CIE 1931 standard observer, and `refl` is an arbitrary reflectance curve.
 >